-GoPro now has 1,160,000 users signed up to its Subscription service, according to its second quarter financial results.
+GoPro now has 1,160,000 users signed up to the GoPro Subscription service, according to its second quarter financial results.
 The action camera specialist has been pushing the membership scheme, that gets you unlimited cloud storage for your photos and videos, hard.
 Currently if you buy the latest GoPro Hero9 Black, or the 2019 flagship the GoPro Hero8 Black, direct from its own online stores you get the first year of the subscription scheme for free – and save on the price of the camera.

 It is a marketing plan that has worked well - revenue is up 86% year-on-year to $250 million.
 Around 820,000 cameras were sold in the three-month period.
 The number of users on the GoPro Subscription service is now 211% up on this time last year.